 All this is of course perfectly sensible.
 However, you are free to call us insane, but what Turbo Sliders Unlimited is doing is something different!

 The main design principle of Turbo Sliders Unlimited is embedded in its name: it aims to be UNLIMITED.
 What that means in practice is that as much as possible is freely tunable by players, whether it makes sense or not.
 Players can make and share their own levels, drastically modify physics and game rules, tune cameras, and modify many other settings.
-And even that is not all - the goal is to provide an open platform where anybody can come up with completely new game modes or even create their own metagame.
-Anyone can host games with their own rules, and there is an extensive support for server-side scripting.
-In theory, it would be possible for players to create their own statistics or ranking services for their dedicated servers or even create networks of dedicated servers.
-It remains to be seen what the player community can and will do but the aim is to support them as much as possible.
+And even that is not all - the idea is to provide an open sandbox platform where anybody can come up with completely new game modes or even create their own metagame.
+Anyone can host games with their own rules, and there is extensive support for server-side scripting.
+It is possible for players to create their own statistics or ranking services for their dedicated servers or even create networks of dedicated servers.
+It remains to be seen what the player community can and will do but the aim is to support players with these endeavors as much as possible.
 The idea is to help players find the fun by themselves, not to spoon-feed the one and only way.

 With most games, a big percentage of the sales comes right after the release and the marketing focuses on that.
-TSU has no pressure to sell a lot in the beginning - or at any point for that matter.
-Marketing will be modest and no one expects the initial sales to be big.
+TSU has no pressure to sell a lot in the beginning — or at any point for that matter.
 The goal is to make a great open platform that can organically grow over time.

 There is close communication between players and developers.
 Players can give their suggestions and ideas and directly affect which features will get implemented.
-This is already happening on the TSU Discord server.
+The main place to be for this is the TSU Discord server.

 But back to the original questions!

-So, is it an arcade game or a serious esports game?
+So, is it an arcade game or a serious esports game or a sandbox?
 Is it a top-down racing game or not?
-Is it about multiplayer or hotlapping or something else?
-Is it about racing or is it like Fall Guys with cars - and what’s the deal with other mods like sumo and soccer?
-Is it going to be a Rocket League clone after all?
+Is it about multiplayer or single-player or something else?
+Is it about racing or what’s the deal with all the game modes?
 Why are there so many settings to tune?
 What exactly is the main focus?

 Yes.